Generic selectors

 MARK 14

-14:25 Truly I say to you, I will not drink again at all of the fruit of the vine until that day when I drink it new in the kingdom of God.”
+14:25 “Assuredly, I say to you, I will no longer drink of the fruit of the vine until that day when I drink it new in the kingdom of God.”

-14:26 And after singing a hymn, they went out to the Mount of Olives.
+14:26 And when they had sung a hymn, they went out to the Mount of Olives.

 Close by singing a hymn followed by a prayer to give thanks, praise, honor, and glory to God the Father and Jesus Christ.
 Suggested hymns are in APPENDIX A.